rmlmcfadden/rmlmcfadden.github.io/root.md

 - ROOT: analyzing petabytes of data, scientifically.
 - ROOT: analyzing, storing and visualizing big data, scientifically.

-The source code for ROOT and related projects are hosted on [Github] and further details, including documentation and tutorials, can be found on the ROOT [homepage].
+The source code for ROOT and related projects are hosted on [GitHub] and further details, including documentation and tutorials, can be found on the ROOT [homepage].